interuss/dss/README.md

 communication amongst actively operating USSs with no details about UAS operations stored or processed on the InterUSS Platform.

 ## NOTE: This is a NASA UTM Project delta on the original.

-In the future, this can be a branch or a fork from a publicly-available repo of the InterUSS Platform.
+In the future, this can be a
+branch or a fork from a publicly-available repo of the InterUSS Platform.

+### Main Differences from the master branch of the InterUSS Platform:

+*   GridCellMetaData endpoint is called GridCellOperator.
+*   PUT GridCellOperator now uses a json body of the entire request, rather than form fields
+*   New and different data elements within a Grid Cell Operator:
+**  Removed scope, operation_endpoint, operation_format
+**  Added uss_baseurl (the location for the required TCL4 USS endpoints), **  Added announcement_level (an already operating USS can request for other USSs to contact
+    them when they update this cell),
+**  Added an array of operations (a list of operations including the gufi, start and end times,
+    and the operation signature)
+*   Added a new endpoint (GridCellOperation) for adding/updating/removing a single operation **  USSs must PUT a GridCellOperator at least once, and then can use GridCellOperation for single updates.
+Useful for cells with lots of flights.
+**  USSs can also choose to use GridCellOperator and update the entire list of operations
+    every time.

 ### Main Features